Quiet Quitting: Meaning, definition & how to prevent it

 Advantages

 Is quiet quitting a bad thing?
 Not necessarily.
-It can actually be a healthy step in the right direction towards work-life balance for those who struggle to maintain just that.
-These are your colleagues who consistently take on extra duties or work extra hours.
-Work-life balance is key for happy, healthy and productive employees.
+A small dose can actually be a healthy step in the right direction towards work-life balance for those who struggle to maintain just that.
+Work-life balance is key for happy, healthy, and productive employees.
 After all, a heavy workload is one of the main reasons behind work-related stress and burnout.

 Disadvantages

-Having an unhappy employee quit is a bad thing.
-However, having them not quit can be even worse.
+Having unhappy employees quit is a bad thing.
+But having them not quit can be even worse.
 Rejecting projects based on lack of motivation leads to stagnation - both for the individual and the company.
-Many organizations are dependent on an engaged workforce to maintain its competitive advantage.
-Likewise, most employees need to be engaged and challenged in order to thrive.
-In addition, the unwillingness to go the extra mile can increase the workload for other colleagues.
+Many organizations are dependent on engaged employees to maintain its competitive advantage.
+In return, most employees need challenges and stimulation in order to thrive.
+In addition, doing the bare minimum can increase the workload for other colleagues.

-Reducing involvement to the bare minimum, employees might also miss out on the things that make a workplace enriching, such as workplace culture, social events and community feeling.
-Worst case, quiet quitters might even have a negative impact on the work environment.
+Reducing involvement at the workplace, employees might miss out on the things that make life at work enriching, such as culture, social events, and community feeling.
+Quiet quitters might also have a negative impact on the work environment.

 Skills development opportunities may prevent quiet quitting

 So how do you prevent quiet quitting in your organization?
 We know that there is a strong link between quiet quitting and workplace dissatisfaction.
-Unhappy employees are usually less engaged, motivated, or willing to go the extra mile.
+Unhappy employees are usually less engaged, motivated, or willing make an effort.

 According to the LinkedIn Learning Report, 94% of employees stay longer if provided opportunities for learning and development.
 Furthermore, 87% of millennials expect their employers to invest in their skills (Gallup).

-Developing skills is a rewarding feeling while it builds confidence in the day-to-day work.
-With a strong skills capital, your employees will feel empowered.
+Developing new skills is a rewarding feeling while it builds confidence in the day-to-day work.
+With a strong skills capital, your employees are likely to feel more empowered and content.
 At Learnster, we are confident that learning organizations are less likely to suffer from quiet quitting.

 Subscribe to newsletter